Einsteinish/GCP-MyLab-Samples/terraform-ansible-gcp-flask/README.md

   }
 ```

 * Installs python-pip and Flask using a Terraform's remote-exec provisioner.
-Then runs the app in background.

 ```
   provisioner "remote-exec" {